torusresearch/documentation/features/whitelabeling.md

 # Whitelabeling

-Torus provides whitelabelling solution to your DApp.
-We customise the wallet according to how you need it best.
-Do not hesitate to contact us to find out more hello@tor.us
+For the best UX most applications don't want their users to be flooded with different brands.
+For this reason our front-end is customizable to Enterprises on a production level.
+Contact us at hello@tor.us to find out more

 ![Whitelabeling](../.gitbook/assets/whitelabeling.png)